eoss-image-processing/eoss-image-processing.github.io/_posts/2020-06-24-trainable-segmentation.markdown

 ![screenshot of app showing image and control panel](/assets/trainable_segmentation_panel.png)

-In order to build the training set, we use the [new shape drawing capabilities of plotly.py](https://eoss-image-processing.github.io/jekyll/update/2020/05/06/shape-drawing.html) and in particular the `drawopenpath` dragmode which can used to draw "squiggles" on parts of the image which you want to label.
+To build the training set, we use the [new shape drawing capabilities of plotly.py](https://eoss-image-processing.github.io/jekyll/update/2020/05/06/shape-drawing.html) and in particular the `drawopenpath` dragmode which can used to draw "squiggles" on parts of the image which you want to label.
 In order to optimize